CoderGeoff/DependencyInversionCpp/README.md

 Currently, the only way to test the implementation is to run Debug\ConsoleBasedGame.exe manually.

 ## Task 1
 Your task is to write a test to prove that, given a move that overshoots the end of the board by one, the player ends up on the square before the last one.
-SnakesAndLaddersTests\MoveTests.cpp, you'll find test case declaration that just needs filling in.
+SnakesAndLaddersTests\MoveTests.cpp, you'll find a test case declaration that just needs filling in.

 ```
 TEST(MoveTests, GivenAPlayerOnSquare97_WhenTheyMove3_TheyShouldEndUpOnSquare98)